 For domestic adoptions, you can claim the credit for expenses paid before the year the adoption becomes final or you can claim the credit for the tax year following the year of payment.

-Higher Education Credits: If you paid for your child’s higher education, you may qualify for either the American Opportunity Credit or the Lifetime Learning Credit.
+If you paid for your child’s higher education, you may qualify for either the American Opportunity Credit or the Lifetime Learning Credit.
 The American Opportunity Credit can reduce tax liability up to $2,500 for each child in college as long as the adjusted gross income is less than $80,000 if single, and $160,000 if filing jointly.
-The Lifetime Learning Credit will also reduce the amount of tax you owe.
-If the credit is more than you owe, you could get a refund of up to $1,000.
-And if you paid for your own education, you could still be eligible for one of these credits.
+The Lifetime Learning Credit can also reduce the amount of tax liability by up to $2,000.
 Talk to your tax professional for more details on how to qualify for these credits.

 As an owner-operator and a parent, it is important to the success of your business and your family’s future to take advantage of these great tax credits.
 If you would like more information on any of these tax credits for parents, contact ATBS at 866-920-2827 (ATBS) or visit the IRS website.